jberkenbilt/qfs/README.md

         * Otherwise, make sure it is writable by temporarily overriding its and/or its parents' permissions for the duration of the write.
 The parent directory has to be writable by the user in all cases, and for files, the file also has to be user-writable.
+          * Note: in the initial implementation, if the directory is not writable, it will be an error.
+The user can change the permissions and rerun pull, at which point pull will restore the correct permissions.
       * For each changed or added link, delete the old link.
       * Extract the site tar file, keeping track of end directory permissions, and skipping any files or links that we determined already to be up to date.